ghiscoding/excel-builder-vanilla/docs/theming-tables.md

 const albumTable = new Table();
 albumTable.styleInfo.themeStyle = 'SlightlyOffColorBlue';
-albumTable.setReferenceRange([1, 1], [3, originalData.length]); //X/Y position where the table starts and stops.
+albumTable.setReferenceRange([1, 1], [3, originalData.length]); // X,Y position where the table starts and stops.

-//Table columns are required, even if headerRowCount is zero.
+// Table columns are required, even if headerRowCount is zero.
 The name of the column also must match the
-//data in the column cell that is the header - keep this in mind for localization albumTable.setTableColumns(['Artist', 'Album', 'Price']);
+// data in the column cell that is the header - keep this in mind for localization albumTable.setTableColumns(['Artist', 'Album', 'Price']);

 albumList.setData(originalData);